SoftUni-Internal/interactive-content/EN/02-Components-Deep-Dive/02-Higher-Order-Components.md

 Some of the advantages of using **HOCs** are

-- Greater code reuse: which leads to lesser errors.
+- Greater code reuse: which leads to lesser errors

 - Reduced boilerplate